-We work in close cooperation with a total of 12 carefully selected suppliers, geographically spread across Europe, Asia, North America, and Australia.
-50% of all the factories we work with are based in Europe, 33% are in Asia, 11% are in North America and the remaining 6% are in Australia.
+We work with around ten carefully selected suppliers, including four main suppliers (>SEK 1 million/year in purchases).
+60% of all the factories we work with are based in Europe, 30% are in Asia and 10% are in North America.
 We nurture these relationships carefully and together we respect the important requirements for social and environmental sustainability that we have set out in our Code of Conduct.
-Our Code of Conduct has been signed by 100% of our suppliers who produce products for Desenio Group.
-Before entering a contract with a new supplier, we always require a signed Code of Conduct.
+Our Code of Conduct has been signed by 100% of our main suppliers who produce products for Desenio Group.
+Before entering into a contract with a new supplier, we always require a signed Code of Conduct.